Charlie Bartlett: Production

 The film was shot on location in Toronto as well as at Parkwood Estate in Oshawa, Ontario and Trafalgar Castle School in Whitby, Ontario.
-It was also filmed at Western Technical-Commercial School, where parts of Billy Madison, Ice Princess, Alley Kids Strike, "Fever Pitch" and Being Erica were shot.
+It was also filmed at Western Technical-Commercial School, where parts of Billy Madison, Fever Pitch, Ice Princess, Alley Cats Strike, and Being Erica were shot.

 Soundtrack

-The soundtrack to Charlie Bartlett was released on January 22, 2008.
+The soundtrack to Charlie Bartlett was released on January 1, 2008.

 Critical reception

-On Rotten Tomatoes the film holds an approval rating of 58% based on 132 reviews, with an average rating of 5.8/10.
+On Rotten Tomatoes the film holds an approval rating of 59% based on 129 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads: "With engaging performances marked by an inconsistent tone, Charlie Bartlett is a mixed bag of clever teen angst comedy and muddled storytelling."
-Metacritic assigned the film a weighted average score 54 out of 100, based on 25 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score 54 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 Stephen Holden of The New York Times wrote "If the attention span of Charlie Bartlett didn't wander here and there, the movie might have been a high school satire worthy of comparison with Alexander Payne's Election.
 But as it dashes around and eventually turns soft, it loses its train of thought ... [and] never coalesces into the character-driven, serious comedy with heart that you want it be."

 David Wiegand of the San Francisco Chronicle commented: "The script is adequate, although screenwriter Nash has created one distasteful character after another, and there's barely a ripple of relieving humor in the entire film ...
 The material might have worked better if the filmmakers had adopted a satirical tone, or even if they'd gone the whole American Pie route.
 Instead, the film grinds on with only a few bright moments.
 The big problem, though, isn't the script but rather the direction and, specifically, the plodding pace of the film.
 That's surprising, given that first-time director Jon Poll has a background in film editing.
 It may have something to do with knowing pretty much what will happen from one moment to the next, but you keep wanting Poll and his cast to get on with things, or at least, energize the film some way or another.
 The tone is often just turgid ...
 Yet, for all its problems, the film is often sincere, often earnest ...
 You'll find yourself rooting for the filmmakers in spite of yourself, and, more to the point, in spite of the mistakes they've made."